dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 To filter the list of returned items add one or more `filter` parameters.

-Multiple filters can either be specified as comma seperated list of a single `filter` parameter or as multiple `filter` parameters each with a single filter.
+Multiple filters can either be specified as comma-separated list of a single `filter` parameter or as multiple `filter` parameters each with a single filter.

 There are two types of filters: